-Red River Valley Athlete of the Week
+Red River Valley Athlete of the week

-Clarksville senior basketball player Makaiya Owens has been selected in a public poll as the Paris Regional Medical Center Red River Valley Athlete of the Week.
+Wildcats senior Jameon Michell has been selected in a public poll as the Paris Regional Medical Center Red River Valley Athlete of the Week.

-The Lady Tigers downed the McLeod Lady Longhorns 56-39 on Friday, in large part because of Owens’ strong play.
-She scored 25 points, including six three-pointers, secured double digit rebounds and played strong defense as well.
+The Paris Wildcats beat the district-favorite Pleasant Grove Hawks in dominating fashion on Friday, winning 81-58.
+Mitchell was instrumental in the win, dropping 20 points on the Hawks and facilitating the Wildcats’ offense.

 A new Athlete of the Week poll will be featured in each Monday’s edition of The Paris News.